abhy-kumar/chews/README.md

       source venv/bin/activate.fish (or just 'source /venv/bin/activate' if you are running bash shell)

       python chews.py
+* P.S.
+You can check the `/Screenshots/` folder for visual instructions.
 ## Modification
 * Change the value of `site` variable in the `main` function to change the preferred news source.